 These online processes have accelerated recruitment to the Peerpoint panel and in some cases onboarding to assignments.
 Candidates no longer have to travel to Peerpoint and client offices and our teams have found that because everyone is now accustomed to virtual meetings, video interviews are generally more relaxed and very authentic and effective.

 Additionally, our corporate clients benefit from a broader talent pool as home working means, in theory, consultants can take on assignments in non-local locations.
 However, while the pandemic has forced organisations to accept remote working, some workplace cultures still prefer at least some in-person meetings and the post-pandemic ‘new normal’ working pattern is still unknown.

 Many organisations, particularly in APAC, have policies in place to ensure social distancing measures are adhered to, such as split team working, and this means the office setting looks very different.
 Moreover, although offices in some markets have been able to reopen, there is always the possibility that a resurgence of the virus may require strict social distancing measures to be reintroduced, as we have experienced in the UK.
 These dynamics obviously require flexibility and adaptability on the part of consultants.

 Flying with a safety net

 Working as a Peerpoint legal consultant is akin to flying with a safety net.
 As well as having access to an A&O partner, professional support lawyers and knowledge resources while they’re on assignment, consultants benefit by having remote support from our consultant management team, who help them settle into new assignments.
-The team also offer bespoke one to one coaching, training and development, and help consultants work towards their career goals and aspirations.
+The team also offer coaching, training and development, and help consultants work towards their career goals and aspirations.
 There is a strong consultant community supported by online talks, seminars and virtual networking.